 A lot of people say money is one of the sources of evil.
 Well, it’s true.
 People will lie, cheat, or even kill each other for money.
 It is sad but true.
 Same in real estate, money plays an essential role in a home loan.

 If the loan company asks for any advance payment, then it is a red flag.
 You are applying for a loan because you don’t have enough funds.
 Legit companies will disclose fees, but they will not ask to get it right away.
 They will deduct them from your loan amount once you receive it.
-Professional and legitimate mortgage companies are also transparent.
+Professional and legitimate Mortgage Lender companies are also transparent.
 They will explain why you need to pay for this and that amount.
 Ask if there are hidden charges.

 You can check the company under the Better Business Bureau.